ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Connection or Proxy-Authorization header fields {{?SEMANTICS=RFC9110}}.

-The client role in this protocol acts as an HTTP client both with respect to the Oblivious Relay Resource and the oblivious target resource.
-For the request the clients makes to the oblivious target resource, this diverges from typical HTTP assumptions about the use of a connection (see {{Section 3.3 of HTTP}}) in that the request and response are encrypted rather than sent over a connection.
+The client role in this protocol acts as an HTTP client both with respect to the Oblivious Relay Resource and the Oblivious Target Resource.
+For the request the clients makes to the Oblivious Target Resource, this diverges from typical HTTP assumptions about the use of a connection (see {{Section 3.3 of HTTP}}) in that the request and response are encrypted rather than sent over a connection.
-The Oblivious Relay Resource and the Oblivious Gateway Resource also act as HTTP clients toward the Oblivious Gateway Resource and oblivious target resource respectively.
+The Oblivious Relay Resource and the Oblivious Gateway Resource also act as HTTP clients toward the Oblivious Gateway Resource and Oblivious Target Resource respectively.

 The Oblivious Relay Resource interacts with the Oblivious Gateway Resource as an